Marcel Jenni: Playing career

 Jenni was born and raised in Zürich, Switzerland.
 He started his ice hockey career in 1981, at the age of 7, with EHC Illnau-Effretikon.
 He made his professional debut in the 1992-1993 season with GC Zürich in the Swiss League.
 The following season, 1993-1994, Jenni moved up to the Swiss National League A with HC Lugano, with whom he became a champion in the 1999 Swiss National League Championships.
 During his time in Lugano, he was named as 1997-1998 NLA Forward of the Year.
 He enjoyed a great relationship with the fans in Lugano, who wrote a song about Jenni called Fenomeno ("Phenomenon").

 Jenni played with HC Lugano until 2000, when he moved to Karlstad, Sweden to play for Färjestad BK in the Swedish Elitserien.
 During his time in Sweden, he was the Elitserien Playoff Top Scorer in 2001 and became champion for the second time in 2002, in the Swedish Elitserien Championship.
 In Sweden, too, he was warmly embraced by Färjestad BK fans.

 In 2005, Jenni returned to Switzerland to play for the Kloten Flyers.
 He enjoyed a 10-year run with the Flyers, during which he earned the nickname of "Hockeygott" ("Hockey God").
 Jenni ultimately retired in an emotional farewell celebration in October 2015 after a major spinal injury and concussion incurred in an October 2014 game.

 His playing career is distinguished both for its longevity (over 1,000 games over the course of 23 years, one of the longest professional ice hockey careers in Swiss history), and for his ability to play multiple positions at the highest level: left wing, center, right wing, and even defense.
+He remains the #5 top-scoring player in Swiss history.